amirmahdiansaripour/GrammarEditor/README.md

 ### How to run:

 You should download the ANTLR tool for running the project.
-Please read $\textbf{'Guidance for How to Run GrammarEditor.pdf'}$ and install $\textbf{ANTLR.jar}$ file included in the installation folder.
+Please read $\textbf{Guidance for How to Run GrammarEditor.pdf}$ and install $\textbf{ANTLR.jar}$ file included in the installation folder.

 ### Explanation: